NVAnjelo/nvanjelo.github.io/content/en/documentation/code/Classes/structRivet_1_1Cutflow.md

 ---

-title: "Rivet::Cutflow"
+title: 'struct Rivet::Cutflow'
-summary: "A tracker of numbers & fractions of events passing sequential cuts. "
+description: "A tracker of numbers & fractions of events passing sequential cuts. "

 ---